Varicocele Surgery Benefits: Is a Varicocelectomy Worth it?Fertility Treatment

 - See a doctor at three-month intervals with a sperm test in case having undergone varicocele surgery to resolve infertility.

-During the varicocelectomy recovery time, sleeping on the back and putting a pillow under the knees is better to lessen the pressure.
+During the varicocelectomy recovery, sleeping on the back and putting a pillow under the knees is better to lessen the pressure.
 Patients can sleep in whatever position they want two weeks after surgery when the veins are healed.

 What Are the Benefits of Varicocele Surgery?